The government supported APRA's moves to strengthen the banks’ position by building up their reserves to protect against future financial crises.

 Owning a business that provides quality financial advice, I know all too well the frustrations of the ethical and expert advisers that are committed to helping liberate the lifestyles of ordinary Australians by giving them a secure path to financial independence.
-It’s a travesty that many households will miss out on the benefits of quality advice because they’ve been scared off by the scandals.
+It’s a travesty that many households were to miss out on the benefits of quality advice because they’ve been scared off by the scandals.

-The report also recommends relaxing the product disclosure requirements, enabling providers to reduce the complexity of information provided and instead talk to consumers in plain English (meaning they’re more likely to read - and therefore understand – what is provided).
+The report also recommended relaxing the product disclosure requirements, enabling providers to reduce the complexity of information provided and instead talk to consumers in plain English (meaning they’re more likely to read - and therefore understand – what is provided).
 A huge win for common sense – and for all concerned.

 In great news for consumers (and of course the many business owners who rely heavily on plastic for cash flow), the government committed to phase in a ban on excessive card surcharging, and monitor developments to decide if further action is needed.

 The government accepted the recommendation to consult with the community on crowd-sourced debt funding.
 This move acknowledged crowdfunding as a legitimate source of funding for small business owners – particularly start-ups.
 As crowdfunding can be easier to access than a traditional loan, the changes were designed to ensure businesses have a broader range of secure funding options to suit their needs.

 The recommendations aimed at improving the convenience and security of online financial transactions proposed significant benefits to business owners (directly or indirectly).
 There was also the potential to reduce compliance requirements, and less red tape is always a good thing.